- Home

 - Declare and pay VAT monthly

-Important: An Airbnb rental with services (cleaning, linens) is generally considered furnished.
+An Airbnb rental with services (cleaning, linens) is generally considered furnished rental.

 2. Sale of New Properties

-The purchase of new real estate directly from a developer is subject to 19% VAT, in addition to the sale price.
+Buying new real estate directly from a developer is subject to 19% VAT on top of the sale price.
+This is a significant cost when purchasing new construction.

 3. "Habitual" Sales